MJ Melendez Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.89 team ERA that ranks eighth across all MLB pitching staffs.
+- The Yankees' 3.89 team ERA ranks eighth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.